JouleYuan/StudyInCao/README.md

 pip install -r requirements.txt
 ```

-After that, you can run the back end by running the app.py.
+After that, you can run this back end by running app.py.